Application Deadline:

 Guam-PIC seeks to produce generalist child, adolescent, and adult psychology practitioners who have demonstrated the capacity to function autonomously and responsibly and who are well-prepared to acquire and maintain licensure.
 More specifically, Guam-PIC’s training is based on the Practitioner-Scholar model.
 Guam-PIC prepares psychology interns to be clinical psychologists who are effective consumers of research and who utilize scholarly inquiry to inform their practice.
 We view the internship year within the overall context of doctoral psychological training and emphasize professional growth and development.
 Building upon interns’ prior learning, we facilitate their transition from the role of student to that of professional psychologist.
 Therefore, an initial, collaborative assessment between supervisor and intern regarding intern strengths, weaknesses, existing knowledge/skill base, specific training needs, and areas of professional interest sets the tone for and amount of supervision an interns receive at the beginning of the training year.
 All training experiences are planned and coordinated such that as interns demonstrate increased competency, they are given increased autonomy in professional service delivery and assigned increasingly complex learning tasks.
 Thus, our training approach is sequential, cumulative, and graded in complexity.

-Across the training year, interns are rated on APA’s nine Profession Wide Competencies, Guam-PIC’s two Program Specific Competencies involving public behavioral health and their associated learning elements.
-These competencies and learning elements are formally evaluated at the mid- and endpoints of each rotation.
+Across the training year, interns are rated on APA’s nine Profession Wide Competencies and Guam-PIC’s one Program Specific Competency and their associated learning elements.
+These competencies and learning elements are formally evaluated at the 4, 8, and 12-month marks.
 The minimum level of achievement (MLA) on each evaluation changes over the course of the training year, reflecting expected growth in competence.
-The MLAs are 3 at the 6-month evaluation and 4 at the 12-month evaluation.
+The MLAs are 2 at the 4-month evaluation, 3 at the 8-month evaluation, and 4 at the 12-month or final evaluation.
 To successfully complete internship, interns must receive a rating of 4 or higher on all competencies and learning elements to demonstrate that they are prepared for entry level independent practice and licensure.
 Falling below the MLA on any competency or learning element may initiate the program’s Due Process procedures.

 Aim